Do you love playing a few rounds of pool with your mates?

 Have you noticed that your game is a little off lately and can’t figure out why?

 Perhaps you need to replace the rails on your pool table.
-Generally speaking, they are supposed to last a good length of time, but if you are a regular player, or bought the table second-hand, it may be time for a replacement sooner than you thought.
+Generally speaking, they're supposed to last a good length of time, but if you're a regular player, or bought the table second-hand, it may be time for a replacement sooner than you thought.

-So how exactly do you go about this task?
+So how exactly do you buy pool table rails, anyway?
 Read my guide on buying pool table rails of course!

 What Are Pool Table Rails?

 Sometimes going by the name of cushions or bumpers, rails are designed to rebound the ball and create a smooth and flowing game.
-They are found on the inside edge of the perimeter of the table, running between each pocket.
+They're found on the inside edge of the perimeter of the table, running between each pocket.

 The purpose of these rails is for the for the balls to rebound whilst maintaining energy.
-You will notice when they start to wear out as you will hear a deep thudding noise when the ball hits the edge of the table.
+You'll notice when they start to wear out as you'll hear a deep thudding noise when the ball hits the edge of the table.

 What Are Pool Table Rails